jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

       - Specific object that represents your on-premises location (the site) for routing purposes.
       - Requires the IP address of FQDN of the on-premises VPN device to which you'll create a connection
       - Requires one or more IP address ranges (in CIDR notation) that define your local network's address space.
+    - Virtual Network Gateway
+      - Can be of type:  VPN or ExpressRoute
+      - Uses specific subnet called the gateway subnet.
+The gateway subnet is part of the virtual network IP address range that you specify when configuring your virtual network.
+It contains the IP addresses that the virtual network gateway resources and services use.
+      - The number of IP addresses needed depends on the VPN gateway configuration that you want to create.
+Some configurations require more IP addresses than others.
+We recommend that you create a gateway subnet that uses a /27 or /28.
     - Connectivity Options
       - VNet-to-Vnet
       - Site-to-Site